script

 [Start promptly at 19:30 local time.]
 [Wait for repeater idle (beep]

 CALLING THE FARA NET, CALLING THE FARA NET!
 FARA is the Framingham Amateur Radio Association, an active club of interested amateur radio operators.
-This net has several purposes – to ensure that our equipment is always ready for emergencies, to enjoy activities with our fellow hams, and to offer education to our members and others in order to advance their ham radio skills.
-To learn more about FARA, go to our website at www.w1fy.org.
+This net has several purposes – to ensure that our equipment is always ready for emergencies, to enjoy activities with our fellow hams, to offer education to our members and others in order to advance their ham radio skills, and to encourage good operating procedures.
+To learn more about FARA, go to our website at w1fy.org.

 Good evening.
 This is [your name and call], Net Control, about to convene a regular session of the FARA Sunday Evening Net.
 This is a directed net, so all communication should be as requested by the Net Control only.

-If any “in-and-out” stations wish to check in and then leave, we will take you now.
-Would any “in-and out” stations like to check in?
+If any ‘In-and-Out’ stations wish to check in and then leave, we will take you now.
+Would any ‘In-and Out’ stations like to check in?”
+[Log the in-and-out stations]

 Mobile stations only – please call now.”